 Students who live outside of the Santa Barbara and Ventura Counties have the option to apply for a Residential Housing Waiver for family related considerations, financial hardships, medical concerns, or summer residential exceptions.
 Students wishing to be exempt from Residential status must complete a Residential Waiver Form, which enables a student to request a change to their Residential status for one academic year.
-Forms must be filled out and returned to the Housing Office eight weeks prior to the start of the first session of an academic year, if the request is for a full year, or eight weeks prior to the start of a summer residential status.
-The student should provide documentation as to why they are requesting a change in residential status with the waiver form to be review by the Housing Committee.
-The Guest Services Coordinator will notify the student of the status of their Non-Residential request and when the change is scheduled to become effective.
+Forms must be filled out and returned to the Housing Office eight weeks prior to the start of the first session of an academic year, if the request is for a full year, or eight weeks prior to the start of a summer residential status with the waiver form to be review by the Housing Committee.
+The Guest Services Manager will notify the student of the status of their Non-Residential request and when the change is scheduled to become effective.